macCesar/tailwind-tss-color-generator/README.md

 ## Typography
 - ### Font Size
 	- For any element that uses the 'fontSize' property.

+- ### Font Style ( iOS Only )

+	- For any element that uses the 'fontStyle' property.
+- ### Font Weight ( iOS Only )
+	- For any element that uses the 'fontWeight' property.

 - ### Text Align
 	- For any element that uses the 'textAlign' property.